nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 > Nuno Penim, 2020

+## Disclaimer

+I am not responsible for any data loss that might occur.
+This guide will tell you how to install Arch Linux as **the single OS in your machine**.
+Back up your stuff, and don't use this guide if you are looking for a dual boot.

+You can use this guide freely as a base for a guide of your own to do other setup options (such as a UEFI version, or Dual Boot version), if you give me proper credits.

+Thank you.

 ## Preface

 Congratulations, if you are reading this, you found a very special document I wrote not only to help myself, but to help other like minded individuals.